Frequently Asked Questions

 Yes!
 We encourage you to submit an application.
 If your landlord does not agree to receive payments on your behalf, payments can be sent directly to you, the tenant.
 If this is the case, please follow up directly with your local Program Administrator for additional information and support.

-Connect with your Program Administrator by visiting the Additional Assistance page.
+Connect with your Program Administrator by visiting the Tenant Resources page.